Whackd/whackd-counter/README.md

 Owner Bal: 199000 Receiver Bal: 899100 count: 999
-Only when a normal transfer function is called does the counter reset to zero Owner Bal: 198000 Receiver Bal: 899100 count: 0 since the counter was reset, subsequent calls to transferFrom operate as expected Owner Bal: 197000 Receiver Bal: 900000 count: 0
+Only when a normal transfer function is called does the counter reset to zero Owner Bal: 198000 Receiver Bal: 899100 count: 0 since the counter was reset, subsequent calls to transferFrom operate as expected, except the counter is not incremented Owner Bal: 197000 Receiver Bal: 900000 count: 0
 ```